 It is important to remember that the practices and protocols of how your loved one is cared for can vary widely between funeral homes and cremation providers.
 When researching your options, consider not only the price of the service being offered, but the value of what your family will receive with it.
 Johnston & Williams prides ourselves on offering reasonable prices for the value you receive through our service.

 As home of Inland Crematory, the only licensed crematory in Kittitas County, your family can take comfort in knowing that, from the time we initially transfer your loved one into our care until the time we return the cremated remains to you, your loved one never leaves our facility in Ellensburg.

 Our Standards of Care for handling and supervising the cremation process for families who call upon our services include:

-We believe that the best and safest opportunity to say goodbye to their loved one through time at the funeral home for a final viewing.
+We believe that every family deserves the opportunity to say goodbye to their loved one through time at the funeral home for a final viewing.
 We also believe that the best experience for this is offered when your loved one has been embalmed.
 Although not required for arrangements that do not include viewing for the public (such as direct cremation or immediate burial), we encourage families to allow us to proceed with the embalming process to provide the absolute best final memory possible.
 We have structured our cremation service packages in such a way that you won’t be charged an exceptionally large amount for embalming when it isn’t usually required.
 Certain parameters apply to this policy, which will be explained to you by your funeral director at the time of the arrangement.